calvinw/machine-learning-rmarkdown/README.md

 [Machine Learning Rmarkdown](https://calvinw.gitlab.io/machine-learning-rmarkdown/)

-Each Rmd file can be rendered to all of the following formats if desired:
+Each Rmd file can be rendered to each of the following formats if desired:
 1. html
 1. pdf
 1. md